Ye (kana)

-Ye (hiragana: 𛀁, katakana: エ, sometimes distinguished as 𛄡) is a Japanese mora or a kana used to write it, no longer in standard use. 生𛀁す (payesu) is an old Japanese word, which is assumed to be the intransitive form of 生ゆ (payu; to sprout.)
-It is one of the only words that uses the "𛀁" kana.
+Ye (hiragana: 𛀁, katakana: エ, sometimes also written as 𛄡) is a Japanese mora or a kana used to write it, no longer in standard use.

 History

 It is presumed that 𛀁 would have represented /ja/.
 In the 10th century, e and ye progressively merged into ye, and then during the Edo period the pronunciation changed from /je/ to /e/.

 However, during the Meiji period, linguists almost unanimously agreed on the kana for yi, ye, and wu. 𛀆 and 𛄢 are thought to have never occurred as morae in Japanese, and 𛀁 was merged with え and エ.

 Characters

 Nara period–Heian period

 Japanese people separated e and ye in Man'yōgana, early Hiragana and early Katakana.